learnable-content/Laravel-5/README.md

 ## Main Layout

 Usually I create a main layout file for all my applications.
 I then use or extend from this layout for all my pages.
-If for any reason I have that is too different in structure I would then just create another layout for that need.
+If for any reason I have something that is too different in structure I would then just create another layout for that need.
 Let's create `resources/views/layouts/master.blade.php` file.
 Here is where I start the main skeleton structure of the site layout.
 Since I will probably be using bootstrap I have a bootstrap starter template.

 ```
 <!DOCTYPE html>